mydana/CircuitPython_DMX_Transmitter/docs/advanced.rst

 number may be significantly less.

 This library uses an RP2040/RP2350 subsystem called the Programmable Input/Output.
+(PIO) Each PIO hosts machine code memory that implements a wire protocol, and four state machines that execute that machine code.
+These state machines are in-turn connected to the microcontroller GPIO pins, with one DMX512 universe for each

+If the applications' machine code is small enough, multiple different applications can be shared within a PIO.
+However, this library's machine code uses almost all of the available machine code, so that it's unlikely that an another application can share the same PIO.

-(PIO) Each PIO hosts machine code that defines a wire protcol, and four state machines that executes the machine code.
+ Each PIO hosts machine code that defines a wire protcol, and four state machines that executes the machine code.
 These state machines are connected to microcontoller GPIO pins.
 In this library, each state machine is connected to one 'dmx_output_pin', then subsequently to a line driver,